Rosie Malek-Yonan

-Rosie Malek-Yonan (b.
-July 4, 1965) is an Assyrian-American actress, author, director, public figure and activist.
+Rosie Malek-Yonan (born July 4, 1965) is an Assyrian-American actress, author, director, public figure and activist.
 Malek-Yonan became a noted pianist at an early age.
 Having graduated from the University of Cambridge, she settled in the United States, where she pursued a career in music and dramatic arts.
-As an actress she appeared in well over 30 films and television series, including Up Close & Personal (1996) and Rendition (2007), as well as, among others, Dynasty, CSI: Miami, JAG, ER and Babylon 5.
+As an actress she appeared in well over 30 films and television series, including Up Close & Personal (1996) and Rendition (2007), as well as, among others, Generations, Dynasty, CSI: Miami, JAG, ER and Babylon 5.

 She also authored The Crimson Field, a historical novel set in the times of the Assyrian genocide during World War I; the book is one of the most popular pieces of prose among modern Assyrians.

 Early life and education

 Malek-Yonan was born in Tehran, Iran.
-Malek-Yonan's father, George Malek-Yonan (1924-2014), was an international attorney in Iran.
-Malek-Yonan's mother, Lida Malek-Yonan (1928–2002) was an activist who launched and presided over the Assyrian Women's Organization which was the only officially recognized charter member of the Iranian Women's Association until the end of the Pahlavi dynasty.
+Malek-Yonan's father, George Malek-Yonan, was an international attorney in Iran.
+Malek-Yonan's mother, Lida Malek-Yonan was an activist who launched and presided over the Assyrian Women's Organization which was the only officially recognized charter member of the Iranian Women's Association until the end of the Pahlavi dynasty.